 Around the hospital, bed by bed, day by day, Bill shared his experience of struggling with alcoholism, his strength of getting through the detox to recover, and his hope for a better future.
 Listening to a man with similar stories, thoughts, and experiences, a suffering alcoholic was able to think, “If he could do it, maybe so could I.”

 Peer to peer recovery support is transforming from being fellowship based to clinically based.
 Many treatment centers employ alumni leadership style programs where graduates with months of sobriety under their belt come back to offer support to current program enrollees.
-Given titles like “peer recovery specialist”, these individuals are able to connect with current clients in a way no one else can.
+Given titles like “peer recovery specialist”, these individuals are able to connect with current members in a way no one else can.
 One article writes, “intuitively it makes sense.
 Peers who have navigated addiction are more relatable…they can spend an hour with patients, compared to the emergency doctor who, on a hectic Friday night, may only have a few minutes to discuss treatment.
 And, perhaps most importantly, they offer living proof that recovery is possible.”

 Peer recovery coach programs are spreading, although with challenges.
 Shared experience alone might not be enough to create quantifiable improvements in patients.
 As of now, the research is practically non-existent.
 Issues with payment, insurance, and credentialing step into the picture as well.